 But the one thing you probably don’t look forward to is the cost of all of this, an amount that can add up quickly if you’re not careful.
-In fact, one 2018 study said that the average cost people were looking at for Thanksgiving dinner was $334 for hosting 11 people, although only $251 of that was spent on actual food.
+With inflation at an all-time high, and grocery prices soaring as a result, Thanksgiving dinner is expected to cost about 13.5% more in 2022 than it did last year.

 Still, with Black Friday and other Christmas shopping dates still to come, you’ll want to save as much money as you can during the holidays.
 Here’s a few ways you can.